 From Rachen Gompa we proceed towards Dumje, a small village with about seven houses and adjoining cattle shed.

-Today we trek from Philim to Philim and cross Ripchet.
-On the way we pass one of the most beautiful waterfalls in the Lower Tsum Valley, Samba Tingding Chhupyang.
+This day we trek from Dumje to Philim and cross Ripchet.
+On the way, we pass one of the most beautiful waterfalls in the Lower Tsum Valley, Samba Tingding Chhupyang.

 From Phillim we trek to Tatopani.
 There is a hot spring at Tatopani.
 You can relieve your tired muscles by soaking yourself in the hot spring.